×

 Swot Analysis of "Sino-Ocean Land: Responding to Change" written by Nicolas P. Retsinas, Jeffrey Hu, Runjiao Xu includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Sino Ocean facing as an external strategic factors.
 Some of the topics covered in Sino-Ocean Land: Responding to Change case study are - Strategic Management Strategies, Business law, Change management, Entrepreneurship, Financial management, Marketing, Policy, Risk management, Strategic planning, Strategy execution and Finance & Accounting.

-Some of the macro environment factors that can be used to understand the Sino-Ocean Land: Responding to Change casestudy better are - – central banks are concerned over increasing inflation, increasing commodity prices, technology disruption, digital marketing is dominated by two big players Facebook and Google, increasing household debt because of falling income levels, increasing government debt because of Covid-19 spendings, increasing transportation and logistics costs, increasing energy prices, customer relationship management is fast transforming because of increasing concerns over data privacy, etc
+Some of the macro environment factors that can be used to understand the Sino-Ocean Land: Responding to Change casestudy better are - – increasing household debt because of falling income levels, wage bills are increasing, technology disruption, there is backlash against globalization, increasing government debt because of Covid-19 spendings, competitive advantages are harder to sustain because of technology dispersion, customer relationship management is fast transforming because of increasing concerns over data privacy, cloud computing is disrupting traditional business models, increasing inequality as vast percentage of new income is going to the top 1%, etc

 12 Hrs